The CPP Max Will Be HUGE In The Future

 The second way the CPP max payment is expanding is through an increase in the income threshold that qualifies for CPP contributions (and benefits).
 In the past, income above the YMPE would not require CPP contributions but now there is a new second threshold.
 This new threshold starts rolling out in 2024 and will be complete in 2025.

-The new Year’s Additional Maximum Pensionable Earnings (YAMPE) will be 14% higher than the old Year’s Maximum Pensionable Earnings (YMPE).
+The new Year’s Additional Maximum Pensionable Earnings (YAMPE) will be 14% higher than the old Year’s Maximum Pensionable Earnings (YMPE) (It’s only 7% higher in 2024 in the first year of the rollout)

-For example, if it was applied to 2023 this would mean CPP contributions are now also made on employment income between $66,600 and $75,900 per year.
-Once rolled out in 2024/2025 this expansion will help higher income earners get more out of CPP in the future.
+For example, if it was fully applied to 2024 this would mean CPP contributions are now also made on employment income between $68,500 and $79,600 per year.
+Once fully rolled out 2025 this expansion will help higher income earners get more out of CPP in the future.

 It’s interesting to note that the contribution rate on these additional pensionable earnings is lower at only 4% (versus 5.95% on income below the YMPE)